craigbeeremct/MS-030-Office365Administrator/Instructions/Labs/ReplacementInstructions.md

 1. In the Navigation menu, click **Exchange**.
 This opens the **Exchange admin center**.

+   You can open this site directly by browsing to `https://outlook.office365.com/ecp`.

 1. In the Navigation menu, click **recipients**.
 In the centre pane, click **mailboxes**.

 1. How many mailboxes are listed?
 The number should match the number of active users licensed with Office 365.